alaudet/raspi-sump/README.md

 ## Features

 - Continuous water level monitoring at configurable intervals
-- Email and/or [Mastodon](https://joinmastodon.org/) alerts when water reaches a critical level
+- Email (email to sms recommended) and/or [Mastodon](https://joinmastodon.org/) alerts when water reaches a critical level
 - Heartbeat notifications to confirm the system is running
 - Secure HTTPS web interface (self-signed certificate, nginx + Flask)
 - Interactive charts with dark mode support